paviliondev/discourse-layouts/README.md

 # 📐 Custom Layouts Plugin

-This plugin is a framework for custom Discourse layouts.
-Currently, its primary use case is adding sidebars to Discourse.
+The page builder plugin for Discourse.
+Build your ideal Discourse look and feel with the Layouts plugin.

 | Desktop                                                                                                                                  | Mobile (closed)                                                                                                                                     | Mobile (open)                                                                                                                                      |
 | ---------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |